Uncertainty principle: Terminology and translation

 to describe the basic theoretical principle.
-Only in the endnote did he switch to the word "Unsicherheit" ("uncertainty").
-When the English-language version of Heisenberg's textbook, The Physical Principles of the Quantum Theory, was published in 1930, however, the translation "uncertainty" was used, and it became the more commonly used term in the English language thereafter.
+Only in the endnote did he switch to the word "Unsicherheit".
+Later on, he always used "Unbestimmtheit".
+When the English-language version of Heisenberg's textbook, The Physical Principles of the Quantum Theory, was published in 1930, however, only the English word "uncertainty" was used, and it became the term in the English language.

 Heisenberg's microscope

 The principle is quite counter-intuitive, so the early students of quantum theory had to be reassured that naive measurements to violate it were bound always to be unworkable.
-One way in which Heisenberg originally illustrated the intrinsic impossibility of violating the uncertainty principle is by utilizing the observer effect of an imaginary microscope as a measuring device.
+One way in which Heisenberg originally illustrated the intrinsic impossibility of violating the uncertainty principle is by using the observer effect of an imaginary microscope as a measuring device.

 He imagines an experimenter trying to measure the position and momentum of an electron by shooting a photon at it.